LLM International Trade Law

 The course also gives you the opportunity to critically evaluate the legal rules and underlying policies concerning International Trade Law.

 LLM International Trade Law is offered within the dynamic Centre for Business Law and Practice with all the facilities that a leading research-led university offers.
-This includes opportunities for extra-curricular activities that enhance transferable skills and develop a knowledge of law’s impact in the wider world.
+This includes opportunities for co-curricular activities that enhance transferable skills and develop a knowledge of law’s impact in the wider world.
 The Centre for Business Law and Practice offers a wide range of experience and expertise in a number of fields, with links to the business community through, for example, the Advisory Board, which includes practitioners amongst its members.
 Industry and professional speakers regularly participate in conference and seminar events, which you’re encouraged to attend.

 The Centre includes amongst its members internationally renowned researchers, and a number of teaching staff are qualified in the legal profession.